rafi983/riz3/README.md

-# Portfolio V2 - Modern Design
+# riz3 - Modern Design

 A modern, sleek portfolio website built with Next.js 14, featuring smooth animations with Framer Motion and a contemporary design.